rcrowther/django-img/README.md

 ### For Image/Reform models
 There's nothing special about using the Image model in forms.
 Stock Django.
 Use the model or subclasses via Django admin or Model forms.

-The field used by Image for ithe image storage is not a standard Django ImageFile, but an override.
+The field used by Image for image storage is not a standard Django ImageFile, but an override.

 #### ImageFileField
 Does a few extra jobs beyond an ImageFile,

 <dl>
     <dt>Contains some extra config attributes,</dt>
-<dd>ost of which come from the class configuration (e.g. max_upload size).
-The class has deconstruct these.</dd>
+    <dd>Most of which are gathered from the class configuration (e.g. max_upload size).
+The class cas deconstruct these.</dd>
     <dt>extra validators<ddt>
-<dd>Unlike the standard Django field, this field actively checks filesizes and extansions.
-Calls to is_valid() will run them.</dd>
+    <dd>Beyond the standard Django field, this field and it's formfield actively check filesizes and extansions.
+Calls to is_valid() will run these validations.</dd>
 </dl>

 ### For references to images